SmarterApp/AP_IMRT/deploy/Deployment.AWS.md

 * From the link, above, click on 'Select your AMI and AWS Region', and then choose the latest version and the region you are deploying to.
 This will launch a wizard to create an EC2 instance for the Graylog server
     * Select t2.medium or larger, then "Next: Configure Instance Details"
     * For network, select the VPC for the Kubernets cluster from the dropdown, for example dev.imrt.k8s.local
+    * For Auto-assign Public IP select "Enable"
     * For IAM role, create a new IAM role that has full EC2 access
     * Select "Next: Add Storage"
     * Select "Next: Add Tags"
     * Select "Next: Configure Security Group"
     * Create a new security group and give it a name, for example imrt-graylog-dev.
 For now you can just leave the ssh rule, this will be configured later on in the process.
-    * Select "Review and Launch"
+    * Select "Review and Launch", then "Launch"
     * You will be prompted to supply an ssh key, you can select the same one used for creating the k8s cluster from the dropdown.
+    * Click on the EC2 instance, and give it a name, for example "imrt-graylog-dev"
 * When the EC2 Instance comes up, ssh into it using the username "ubuntu" and the key you provided above.
 * Configure the server as described here: http://docs.graylog.org/en/2.4/pages/installation/aws.html.
 Stick to http for now, don't configure https.
 Use the default ports.
 Make sure you change the password for the web interface.
 * Configure the security group
-    * You should set up access to ports 80, 9000 from you own IP address, to be able to login to the web interface.
+    * You should set up access to ports 22, 80, 9000 from you own IP address, to be able to ssh in and to login to the web interface.
     * Set up UDP access to port 12201 from the k8s nodes security group.
 This will allow logging from the nodes to reach the server.
 * Login to the web interface and verify correct operation
 * Configure the domain